Boukos/Advanced-Data-Analysis/Final Project/Report/report.md

 ### Interpretation of Variables Effect on Crime Rate
 Here we interpret the meaning of each parameters in our model:
-- **percent young**: If we decrease the percent of young people by 1 unit while holding all other variables the same, the crime rate would decrease by a multiplicative factor of 1.017847 on average.
+- **percent of young people**: If we decrease the percent of young people by 1 unit while holding all other variables the same, the crime rate would decrease by a multiplicative factor of 1.017847 on average.
-- **percent poor**: If we decrease the percent on poor people by 1 unit while holding all other variables the same, the crime rate would decrease by a multiplicative factor of 1.024423 on average
+- **percent of poor people**: If we decrease the percent on poor people by 1 unit while holding all other variables the same, the crime rate would decrease by a multiplicative factor of 1.024423 on average
 - **population density**: If we decrease the log of the population density by 1 unit while holding all other variables the same, the crime rate would decrease by a multiplicative factor of 1.085662 on average.
 - **region**: Holding all other variables the same, the crime rate in NC is higher than that in NE by a multiplicative factor of 1.347162 on average, the crime rate in S is higher than that in NE by a multiplicative factor of 1.775532 on average, the crime rate in W is higher than that in NE by a multiplicative factor of 1.673471 on average.
-- **beds per 1000 population**: If we decrease the density of beds per 1000 people by 1 unit while holding all other variables the same, the crime rate would decrease by a multiplicative factor of 1.049475 on average.
+- **beds per 1000 people**: If we decrease the density of beds per 1000 people by 1 unit while holding all other variables the same, the crime rate would decrease by a multiplicative factor of 1.049475 on average.

 ### Prediction on Testing Data
 Finally we use the testing data to predict the crime rate of the remaining 110 counties and examine the accuracy of the regression model